Heed my call, Come to the sea.

 History of providence

 The sloop Providence, initially known as Katy, was part of a fleet owned by John Brown of Providence, Rhode Island.
-Dating back to 1769, the ship’s recorded voyages reveal its versatile use as a merchant ship, privateer, and whaler during its early years.
+Dating back to the late 1760s, the ship’s recorded voyages reveal its versatile use as a merchant ship and privateer during its early years.

 Providence Rebuilt